xdmushui/partner-center-sdk/develop/assign-licenses-to-a-user.md

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
 - A customer identifier.
 The customer should have a subscription with an available license to assign.
 - A customer user identifier.
-This identifies the user to whom to assign the license.
+This ID identifies the user to whom to assign the license.
 - A product SKU identifier that identifies the product for the license.

 ## Assigning licenses through code

-When you assign licenses to a user you must choose from the customer's collection of subscribed SKUs.
+When you assign licenses to a user, you must choose from the customer's collection of subscribed SKUs.
 Then, having identified the products that you want to assign, you must obtain the product SKU ID for each product in order to make the assignments.
 Each [**SubscribedSku**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.licenses.subscribedsku) instance contains a [**ProductSku**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.licenses.subscribedsku.productsku) property from which you can reference the [**ProductSku**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.licenses.productsku) object and get the [**ID**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.licenses.productsku.id).

 A license assignment request must contain licenses from a single license group.
 For example, you cannot assign licenses from [**Group1**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.licenses.licensegroupid) and **Group2** in the same request.
 An attempt to assign licenses from more than one group in a single request will fail with an appropriate error.
 To find out what licenses are available by license group, see [Get a list of available licenses by license group](get-a-list-of-available-licenses-by-license-group.md).